aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/_index.md

 - Java 3D sphere manipulation
 schemas:
 - type: TechArticle
-  headline: How to Use XPath – Modify Sphere Radius Java with Aspose.3D
+  headline: How to Use XPath to Modify Sphere Radius in Java with Aspose.3D
   description: Learn how to modify sphere radius java using Aspose.3D with XPath‑like
     queries.
 This step‑by‑step guide shows you how to resize spheres, query objects, and export updated scenes.
   dateModified: '2026-07-04'
   author: Aspose
 - type: HowTo
-  name: How to Use XPath – Modify Sphere Radius Java with Aspose.3D
+  name: How to Use XPath to Modify Sphere Radius in Java with Aspose.3D
   description: Learn how to modify sphere radius java using Aspose.3D with XPath‑like
     queries.
 This step‑by‑step guide shows you how to resize spheres, query objects, and export updated scenes.